 Additionally, our favourite Saturday market in Duke of York Square develops a Christmas vibe, with decorations and even a Christmas grotto, if you’re looking to pay Santa a visit!
 Do your Christmas shopping on Kings Road for something less crowded than Oxford Street, and swing by the market to pick up some goodies.
 We love stopping for oysters before wandering around the food stalls with a glass of champagne in hand!

 No visit to London is complete without an afternoon spent having tea.
 Even though I live in London now, it’s still one of my favorite things to do, and something I insist on whenever I have visitors.

-See the Lights!
+See the Christmas Light Displays

 Carnaby Street, festive as ever, becomes a Christmas light lover’s dream.
 Oxford Street and Regent Street are decorated, as are all of the shops along them.
 Covent Garden’s decorations are always a spectacle to be seen, and the big tree goes up in Trafalgar Square.
 Kensington Palace & Buckingham Palace get festive, hotels compete for the best lobby decorations, and each neighbourhood has its own Christmas flair.

 Out near Richmond, Kew Gardens goes from year round botanical garden to a stunning display of Christmas lights, complete with a light show!
 If you want to see Kew Gardens lit up, make sure you book in advance.
 The good spots fill up early on in the season.
 Christmas at Kew runs from 22 November 2018 – 5 January 2019.
 Read more about it here.